SACE | Southern Alliance for Clean Energy

 Water & Energy at a Crossroads

 During the summer of 2007, the Southeast experienced one of its worst droughts in over a century, aggravating state water wars and prompting crisis actions to conserve limited supplies.
-For many parts of our region, severe droughts continued to occur, revealing a vulnerable and unreliable electricity system.
+For many parts of our region, severe droughts continued to occur with 2016 being a particularly dry year, revealing a vulnerable and unreliable electricity system.
 Existing power plants in the region, such as the Tennessee Valley Authority’s Browns Ferry nuclear plant in Alabama along the Tennessee River, have repeatedly had to reduce production due to high water temperatures in the bodies of water required for cooling as well as reduced river flows, which eventually prompted TVA to install new cooling technologies to help relieve this situation.

 SACE and our partners are very concerned about the impacts Vogtle has on the Savannah River, both in terms of water quantity and quality.
 The situation will only get worse if the two new Vogtle reactors begin operating, currently estimated for the end of 2017 and 2018 respectively.
 We filed comments with the Georgia Environmental Protection Division (EPD) in March 2014 opposing the massive draft surface water withdrawal permit for the new reactors and requesting a public hearing.
 We were successful and a public hearing was held in May.
 Find all our comments and more in our blog post here.
 Unfortunately, EPD disregarded the public’s concerns despite receiving over 250 comments, the majority of which urged for EPD to deny or at least delay issuance of the permit.
 The agency issued the final permit on December 5, 2014 and the State of South Carolina initially challenged the permit, but eventually withdrew and the permit was finalized.